cwi-dis/videoLat/branches/single-ended/src/HardwareDevices/Arduino/readme.txt

   the command line...
 - Build the circuit that isn't described yet, to be done.
 - Select the right board and the right port.
-- Download RFDuinoAnalogIO.ino into the RFDuino
+- Download RFDuinoAnalogIO/RFDuinoAnalogIO.ino into the RFDuino
--
+- there is a test.py script there that may help you debugging whether the rfduino works as expected.

+Now first run a hardware calibrate.
+Point the LED and the Phototransistor at each other in a dark place.
+This should give a calibration of around 16ms (for me).

+Next you can run a camera calibration.
+Put the LED and the camera in a dark place.
+Run.